mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         write.csv(cad_out_dat, "Outcome.csv" ,row.names = FALSE)
         write.csv(exposure_data, "Exposure.csv" ,row.names = FALSE)

+# 3.3 From the GTEx data, get the data on a specific chromosome and within 1Mb distance .

 Now that you have the outcome and exposure data, you can choose a chromosome and genetic variants within 1Mb distance of each other to run the causal analysis.
 Please note that this outcome data is not harmonized with the effect allele of the exposure data.